Zabb-E-Lee means “very delicious” in Thai, so it’s no wonder why the best cooking class in Chiang Mai has been named after that phrase.

 We cooked, then ate.
 Then we cooked some more, and ate some more.
 We were there for 5 amazing hours, learning and absorbing everything Anne said.
 And she had everything timed very well.
 When you thought you couldn’t eat another bite, you started cooking again.
 Once you were done, you realized you could definitely eat more.
 Especially after getting a whiff of the plate!

 Dessert was also included with dinner.
 It was a yummy sticky rice with mango that Anne showed us how to make.
-Hopefully I’ll be able to recreate all of the dishes we made since we were given cookbooks that have detailed instructions and pictures.
+Hopefully we’ll be able to recreate all of the dishes we made since we were given cookbooks that have detailed instructions and pictures.

 Anne had us dying laughing the whole time too; she’s pretty hilarious!
 And she’s an inspiration too.
 She’s only 28 years old and in only 2 years has created this business that is thriving.
 She teaches 2 classes a day, every day.
 She is an incredibly hard worker, and she does it all because she genuinely loves what she does.
 Her father taught her how to cook at a young age and her passion for food and cooking is obvious.